-12. THE FUNDING POSITION
+13. THE FUNDING POSITION

-- 12.1 The RIIO-2 framework took effect on 1 April 2021 and will run for five years. - 12.2 Cadent has anticipated the Project and funding (circa £200,000) has been included within the GD1 business plan to enable design works to be progressed prior to GD2.
-The remaining funding for the Project comprising procurement of material and construction is included within its business plan for GD2.
+- 13.1 The RIIO-2 framework took effect on 1 April 2021 and will run for five years. - 13.2 Cadent has anticipated the Project and funding (circa £200,000) was included within the GD1 business plan to enable design works to be progressed prior to GD2.
+The remaining funding for the Project comprising procurement of material and construction is included within Cadent's business plan for GD2.
 Cadent's forecast allocated approximately £7.7 million (excluding any Order costs) if it had mobilised in May/June 2023 resulting in approximately £7.5 million being spent in GD2 in this scenario.
-However, this has now been increased to £8.2m as of July 2023. - 12.3 Cadent has secured internal approval for the Project through sanctioning by its investment committee.
+However, this was increased to £8.2m in July 2023 and has now been increased to £8.765m as of December 2023.

+- 13.3 Cadent has secured internal approval for the Project through sanctioning by its investment committee.
 Detailed design works were sanctioned in June 2020, with initial design work funded through the previous GD1 price control period.
 Construction works were sanctioned in March 2021 and re-sanctioned in March 2022 and July 2023. - This non-rechargeable project is to be considered for the Diversions Uncertainty Mechanism under GD2.
-As the Project is not part of the baseline allowance for diversions in the Ofgem RIIO-GD2 price control period, the ability to recover the costs will need to be through the diversions re-opener, which is referred to as the Diversions Uncertainty Mechanism. - 12.5 Cadent intends to include the costs of the Project within its diversions re-opener application in January 2024 as set out in Cadent's Transporter Licence and will be engaging with Ofgem in advance of the re-opener window.
-A separate approval request will need to be made for Ofgem's consideration. - 12.6 Therefore, funding will be available by the time that the Order enables the exercise of powers of compulsory acquisition.
-This will be in place in respect of both construction costs and land compensation costs. - 12.7 Cadent has significant financial standing.
+As the Project is not part of the baseline allowance for diversions in the Ofgem RIIO-GD2 price control period, the ability to recover the costs will need to be through the diversions re-opener, which is referred to as the Diversions Uncertainty Mechanism. - 13.5 Cadent intends to include the costs of the Project within its diversions re-opener application in January 2024 as set out in Cadent's Transporter Licence and will be engaging with Ofgem in advance of the re-opener window.
+A separate approval request will need to be made for Ofgem's consideration. - 13.6 Therefore, funding will be available by the time that the Order enables the exercise of powers of compulsory acquisition.
+This will be in place in respect of both construction costs and land compensation costs. - Ofgem has been consulted on the Order.
+Ofgem submitted its formal consultation response to the Secretary of State on 13 August 2023 (CD D.6).
+Ofgem have not raised any objections to the Order.
+Ofgem have confirmed that Cadent will have sufficient funding to meet the implementation and land acquisition/compulsory purchase compensation costs associated with the Project as and when required (including any advance payments). - 13.8 The requirement to consult Ofgem before confirming the Order pursuant to Paragraph 1(1) of Schedule 3 to the 1986 Act has been discharged. - 13.9 Cadent has significant financial standing.
 Given Cadent's working capital and strong credit rating, the requisite funds are available to meet the costs of creation of the new rights, compulsory purchase compensation costs and implementation costs associated with the Project as and when required (including any advance payments).
 Accordingly, Cadent considers that the criteria in paragraphs 13 and 14 of the CPO Guidance are satisfied.

-13. TIMETABLE / PROGRAMME
+14. TIMETABLE / PROGRAMME